For this type of tumour there are also various case reports available.

 In 42 patients (12.8%) local reactions at the injection site were seen.
 These were mainly erythema, oedema, itching or localised pain.
 The local side effects were mainly mild to moderate (WHO/CTC grade 1-2) and in most cases subsided spontaneously.
 In 5 cases mistletoe therapy was discontinued prematurely due to local reactions.

 Post-surgical supportive long-term treatment with a mistletoe extract in patients with primary malignant melanoma at intermediate- to high-risk (UICC/AJCC stages II to III) showed a significant advantage in survival compared to a control group from the same cohort without additional mistletoe therapy.

-A delay in metastasis was also observed in the mistletoe group.
+A delay in metastasis was also observed in the mistletoe therapy group.

 Kleeberg et al. 2004